beyarkay/masters-thesis/src/02_background.md

 \end{equation}

-Modern implementations of a perceptron have changed many aspects of Rosenblatt's initial description.
+Modern implementations of a perceptron have changed many aspects of Rosenblatt's initial description \citep{nealPatternRecognitionMachine2007}.
 The threshold is replaced with the combination of a scalar bias $b$ term and a comparison with zero:

 \begin{equation}
     \text{output} = \begin{cases}